trong-nguyen/stanford-algorithms-specialization/algorithms-coursera/README.md

 	+ Double-crossing cut property: assure no cycle produced since Prim's algorithm advances 1 edge at the time, and that edge has no loop back (thanks to the removal step after inclusion).
 - **Cut Property**: if there exists a cut (A, B) of graph G and e is the cheapst crossing edge between A and B **THEN** e belongs to a MST (the MST if all costs are distinct) of G.

 Algorithm: proceeding similar to Dijkstra's algorithm.
-Continuously adding vertices (with the least cost connected edge) to the spanning tree and keeping track of the frontier.
+From one of the node in the frontier (minimum-degree vertices), continuously adding vertices (with the least cost connected edge) to the spanning tree and keeping track of the frontier.

 ## Topological Sorting